zachcp/datalevin/planner.md

-Each chain can be considered a sub-query, and sub-queries can be processed by different thread in parallel, so large query can be performed more quickly on a multi-core system. parallel.
+Each chain can be considered a sub-query, and sub-queries can be processed by different thread in parallel, so large query can be performed more quickly on a multi-core system.
 The results of the sub-queries are then joined together.

 For joins within a sub-query, we start with clause with least cardinality.
 "classes" and "links" based index scans will also participate in this search for